Chatnbook/openpgpjs-secp256k1/README_secp256k1.md

 * The dependency with AES library can be eliminated, if the OpenPGP.js crypto/cipher/aes.js is modified to provide a decrypt function.
 It is only used by the wrap and unwrap functions in the crypto/rfc3394.js file.

+### Note

+Althought the example uses the same value to generate the main key, and the subkey, it is a recommended practice to use different keys.
+The main key is used for signature and the subkeys are used for encryption.

 ### Resources

 * Elliptic Curve Cryptography (ECC) in OpenPGP [RFC 6637](http://www.ietf.org/rfc/rfc6637.txt)